 Furnace and Water Heater Combination Rebate: $700- $950

-Your payback period is the time to achieve an ROI on your solar panels.
-It will vary based on their rated capacity, the rate your utility charges per kilowatt of power, and the average sunlight in your area.
+Your payback period is the time to earn a net profit from your solar panels.
+It will vary based on the rate your utility charges per kilowatt of power, the average sunlight in your area, and their rated capacity.
 Millstone gets quite a bit of sunlight per day, so an average payback period could last up to 17.3 years per 5 kW of capacity.